GfSE/SAF-Specification/viewpoints/System-UseCase-Viewpoint.md

 * Which is the system scenario, i.e., course of action, for the context in which the system of interest solution will exist?
 * Which users does the system support?
 What the system has to accomplish for these users?
 ## Presentation
-A use case diagram depicting model elements representing System Story(s) and System Context Element(s) shall be used.
+A use case diagram depicting model elements representing System Stories and System Context Elements shall be used.

 ## Profile Model Reference
 * Include [UML_Standard_Profile]